ttaubert/octoblog/source/_posts/2014-06-10-the-web-cryptography-api.markdown

 I wrote a series of blog posts to show how the WebCrypto API can be used to provide integrity, authenticity and secrecy for any kind of data.
-I will assume that the reader is somewhat familiar with cryptography, its primitives, and some terminology around it.
+I will assume that the reader is somewhat familiar with cryptography, its primitives, and the terminology around it.

 If you want to refresh your cryptography chops, I would really like to encourage